CCT490H5F-SocialDataAnalytics/course-info/README.md

 *Attendance* - Attendance in this class is mandatory.
 Classes will be the primary space where we cover materials on quizzes and the final exam.
 In addition, this is a *lab-intensive* course, which means that I expect you to learn primarily through writing the code yourself.
 For those reasons, it is important for you to attend class, learn the material, and get experience programming different types of exercises.
 Take advantage of lab time, since it will be the best place to get help from the teaching assistants and myself.

 *Reading* - There will be no required textbooks for this course.
 All required reading will be posted to the UofT Learning Portal under Library Reserves.
-The readings will focus on a number of topics: the emergence of the fields of big data and data science, uses of large-scale datasets for social scientific research, ethics of social data, and both popular and scholarly examples of cutting-edge data analysis work. **Readings should be completed before the date listed in the semester schedule.**
+The readings will focus on a number of topics: the emergence of the fields of big data and data science, uses of large-scale datasets for social scientific research, ethics of social data, and both popular and scholarly examples of cutting-edge data analysis work. **Readings should be completed before the date listed in the semester schedule.** For each week, there will be a list of required readings.
+Below that, there will be a list of recommended readings.
+These readings are slightly more technical, but offer a much fuller description of what is offered in the required readings.
+I have kept the required readings intentionally short.
+They are meant to supplement the main task of learning the programming methods.

 *Pop quizzes* - There will be a number of short pop quizzes which cover readings, coding principles, and lab activities.
 Quizzes will be held as soon as class starts.
 It is critical that you arrive to class on time.